DM-GY-9103-2024S-R/DM-GY-9103-2024S-R.github.io/_pages/setup.md

 - [Jupyter Keymap](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter-keymap)
 - [Jupyter Renderer](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter-renderers)

 Feel free to use other IDEs/text editors.
-I like VSCode because it makes it easy to work with git and Jupyter notebooks.
+VSCode is nice because it makes it easy to work with git and Jupyter notebooks.